Wedding Day Advice : A Wedding Photographer's Guide for Couples

 Bride & Groom Preparation

 We love LIGHT!
 Try to get ready in as bright a room or a room with a nice big window.
 For the bridal prep, ask your hair/makeup artists to set up next to or near a window for the best light with you facing or half facing it.
+Or if you are doing your own bridal makeup have this in mind

 Dress & Shoes

-If you’d like me to photograph your dress & shoes, please find a spot and have it hanging ready for us with the shoes close by.
+If you’d like us to photograph your dress & shoes, please find a spot and have it hanging ready for us with the shoes close by.
 We tend not to touch the dress if we can help it.
 We leave that to the capable hands of your bridesmaids.

 Clean & Tidy